kailash-manasarovar/statement/docs/timeline/2024/november.md

 - This *very unusual sight* makes me suddenly realize that, even though I'm away from my apartment in Spain, I'm *still* being poisoned somehow.
 - It's a lightbulb moment; the moment I realize the Cano Lopez's and co have been coming into my apartment and adding drugs and poisons to my toiletries and food, for years.
 - This sudden realization explains so much of my experiences over the last few years; especially my lengthy trips away from Spain in the summer and at Christmas or Easter when I remained high and inexplicably sexually aroused.
-- When I get back to my room, I throw all my shower gel, shampoo, face wash, and toothpaste away.
+- When I get back to my room, I throw all my shower gel, shampoo, and face wash away.
 - I start to feel better immediately; literally the very next day the symptoms of poisoning have disappeared.

 ### Tattoo